-|Additional Information||Random Ransom's developers to not demand to be paid a ransom.
-Victims supposed to be able to decrypt files by scoring 50 points in a game designed by these cyber criminals|
+|Additional Information||Random Ransom's developers do not demand ransom payments.
+Victims are supposed able to decrypt their files by scoring 50 points in a game designed by these cyber criminals|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing Trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.